microBob/IS-Optics/README.md

 1. Clone this repo
 2. Install Unity.
 This project used Unity 2018.x LTS, but it should be compatible with 2019.x LTS
 3. Open the project in Unity, go to Assets/Scenes in the project explorer and pick a scene to checkout!

+## Notes
+* the user microBob and kyangEPS are both me, just different emails when working using different computers when some simulations required more power